-For the uninitiated, the S&P 500 or S&P 500 Stock Market Index is the U.S. stock market index.
-It comprises 505 stocks issued by 500 large-cap companies and is commonly used as a benchmark for companies in the U.S.
+For the uninitiated, the S&P 500 or S&P 500 Stock Market Index is the US stock market index.

 Some of these companies include Alphabet, Amazon, Apple, Coca-Cola, Microsoft, Netflix… etc. These are brands that have a multinational presence.

-Returns On S&P 500 vs. Straits Times Index
+Returns of the S&P 500 vs. the Straits Times Index

 There are many reasons why you should invest in the S&P 500.
 Some include: